Capital Chat 6/10/21

 Tickets are $30+tax and may be purchased at the City Museum or by calling (907)-586-3572.
 Tickets include a free copy of the Treadwell Historic Trail Guide, a pass for free admission to the City Museum, and a 20% discount coupon on select items in the Museum Store.
 This popular local tour sells out quickly.
 Additional tours will be offered on Sunday July 18th from 3-5pm and Sunday August 29th from 3-5pm.

-Partly Cloudy and 51 F at Juneau, Juneau International Airport, AK
+Overcast and 57 F at Juneau, Juneau International Airport, AK

 Winds are Southeast at 12.7 MPH (11 KT).
 The pressure is 1020.2 mb and the humidity is 67%.
 The wind chill is 54.
 Last Updated on Jun 18 2021, 3:53 pm AKDT.